AIDA model of communication: A communication model which aims to obtain Attention, Interest, Desire and Action.

 Engels Law: Suggest that peoples spending patterns change as their income rises.

-Econometric modeling: Application of regression techniques in marketing analysis
+Econometric Modelling: Application of regression techniques in marketing analysis

 Focus Group: A simultaneous interview conducted amongst 6-8 respondents.
 The aim is to obtain qualitative information on the given topic.

-Geographic segmentation: Dividing the market into certain geographic regions e.g. towns, cities or neighborhoods.
+Geographic Segmentation: Dividing the market into certain geographic regions e.g. towns, cities or neighbourhoods.

 Intensive distribution: Distributing a product to as many retail outlets as possible.

-Laggards: Those consumers who adopt the product/service as it reaches the end of its lifecycle.
-They usally pay a competitive price for the benefit of waiting.
+Laggards: Those consumers who adopt the product/service as it reaches the end of its life cycle.
+They usually pay a competitive price for the benefit of waiting.

-Lifestyle segmentation: Analyzing consumers activities, interest and opinion (AIOs) to develop a profile on the given segment.
+Lifestyle Segmentation: Analysing consumers activities, interest and opinion (AIOs) to develop a profile on the given segment.

 Market Development Strategy: Selling an existing product/service in a new and developing market.